Florida Construction Lien Law: Four Commonly Asked Questions

 The only exception to this timeline is if the amount owed is recovered, a “Notice of Contest” is filed, or a summon to show cause is filed.

-To schedule a consultation with one of our construction lawyers from Trent Cotney, P.A., please call us today at (813) 579.3278 or fill out our contact request form.
+To schedule a consultation with one of our construction lawyers from Cotney Construction Law, please call us today at (813) 579.3278 or fill out our contact request form.

 Disclaimer: The information contained in this article is for general educational information only.
 This information does not constitute legal advice, is not intended to constitute legal advice, nor should it be relied upon as legal advice for your specific factual pattern or situation.